yachty66/city_population_simulation/README.md

   - education - degree title - ONLY APPLICAPLE FOR POPULATION 25 YEARS AND OLDER
   - employment and labor force status - employment rate for population 16 years and over
   - industry - PART OF THE EMPLOYMENT RATE FROM ABOVE
-  - rent - int
-  - disability - kind of disability
-  - health insurance - yes or no
-  - married - yes or no
+  - married - yes or no --> only for folks > 18
-  - children - number of children
 - [x] all zip codes of san francisco
   - 94102
   - 94103